geodynamics/best_practices/TrainingBestPractices.md

   - Remove deprecated code or functions
   - Write a test for the kind of model they want to run, or the kind of feature they want to implement; ensure that the output matches expectations
   - Have a list of "starter projects" identified on github via tags.
-* *Day 2, afternoon:* Icebreaker -- sit in pairs for five minutes and talk about anything (with pen and paper).
+* *Day 2, afternoon:* Icebreaker or other activities that ensure *personal* connections between newcomers and experienced developers.
+This can mean that people sit in pairs for five minutes and talk about anything (with pen and paper).
 Prompts can be given.
 Then regroup and each person tells the group three things that they find most interesting/curious about the other person.
+Or it could be a game night, or group activities.
 * *Days 3, 6, last:* Remind everyone of the hackathon report during morning rounds.
 * *Day 3, before morning rounds:* Identify who has not submitted a pull request, assign a principal developer to make sure the participant does not fall through the cracks.
 * *Day 3, morning:* Have a "speed dating round" where each participant gets to talk for 5-10 minutes with one or two principal developers.
 The goal should be to make sure participants know how to break down their project into manageable tasks.